 January 3, 2019

+Dean Yamaguchi, who is a luxury consultant for Velocity, says his cousin Brad has had a “humble way” since they were children.
 “I’m impressed with his ability to show by example the right way of doing something.
-He doesn’t ever disrespect anyone or put them down,” Dean Yamaguchi, luxury consultant for Velocity, says.
+He doesn’t ever disrespect anyone or put them down,” Yamaguchi says.
 “He wants long-lasting relationships with his employees, his customers and the community.”

 Last year, JN Group gave more than $300,000 to local charities.
 Amanda Price, director of annual giving for Hawai‘i Pacific Health, says Brad has supported Kapi‘olani Medical Center for Women and Children for years.
 “He does so much for our organization and for other charities,” Price says.
 “We work with lots of different businesses and other car dealers, but never somewhere as forward-thinking.
 Velocity is just this incredible space and so is Cycle City where they even have an employee garden.”

 Brad says JN Group uses the urban garden on a rooftop deck at Cycle City to cool the building and create a healthy environment for employees.
 The building’s energy efficiency includes everything from photovoltaics to water reclamation.
 “Cycle City alone saves more than 50,000 barrels of oil annually.
 All of our energy-efficient practices there translate into an economic savings of $250,0000 annually,” Brad shares.
 That 2005 project was an extension of the work the company began in 1999, when it decided to use photovolatics to offset JN Preowned’s day-time energy.